kontent-ai/delivery-sdk-js/README.md

 ## Node.js support

+Visit <a href="https://github.com/Enngage/KenticoCloudDeliveryNodeSDK">GitHub repository
-Visit <a href="https://github.com/Enngage/KenticoCloudDeliveryTypeScriptSDK/wiki/Use-in-Node.js">this wiki page</a> to see how you can use this SDK in Node.js environment.
+</a> to see how you can use this SDK in Node.js environment.

 ## Quick start